Students in American studies engage in an interdisciplinary approach to American literature and culture.

 Drawing upon diverse faculty, archival, and community-based resources, the Five College program in Asian/Pacific/American Studies encourages students not only to develop knowledge of the past experiences of Asian/Pacific/Americans, but also to act with responsible awareness of their present material conditions.

-The U.S. Southwest and Mexico Program, housed by the Hampshire College School of Natural Science, provides support and opportunities for students and others to learn about and carry out research in the greater southwest, an area encompassing the American southwest and Mexico.
+The U.S. Southwest and Mexico Program provides support and opportunities for students and others to learn about and carry out research in the greater southwest, an area encompassing the American southwest and Mexico.
 This distinctive program directs and supports interdisciplinary research done largely in collaboration with partnership organizations on both sides of the border.
 Hampshire College is committed to engaging in the international debate concerning migration and displacement of people, and the transnational implications and consequences of living within national and political borders.

 In a departure from “area studies,” this program seeks to examine boundaries and borders using the greater southwest as a starting point and to provide a productive arena where this can take place.
 This program facilitates active engagement of students with their education by “moving the classroom” to locations in the southwest and in Mexico where educational opportunities in this area of study are exponentially expanded.